There is little to no harm in having a favorite book, favorite flavor of ice cream, or a favorite place to work.

 - 75 percent of the survey respondents say they have witnessed favoritism, while 23 percent admit they practice favoritism.
 This is especially interesting since 83 percent say this sort of unfairness leads to worse decisions in promoting people.
 In other words, some people are practicing favoritism and not even fooling themselves that it's a good idea.

 20 Signs of Favoritism at Work

-The following is an extensive list of signs of favoritism at work, as found in a research study from Central Michigan University.
-Some of the signs listed are outright examples of favoritism, while others may be more subtle displays of favoritism that over time, create a problem among leaders and employees.
+The following is an extensive list of examples of favoritism in the workplace, as found in a research study from Central Michigan University.
+Some of the signs listed are outright examples of favoritism, while others may be more subtle displays of favoritism that, over time, create a problem among leaders and employees.